Little-six-Wang/optimize-Matrix-multiply-with-AVX/Induction/MMult_8x8_7.md

 ```
 Based on `MMult_8x8_6.c`, this modification mainly uses eight Pointers to access the elements of array B.

-his time the performance graph will look something like:
+This time the performance graph will look something like:

 ![compare MMult_8x8_6 with MMult_8x8_7](picturer/compare_MMult_8x8_6_MMult_8x8_7.png)